RAHOUTI-Aya/MINE/Documentation/Scripts/6_Data_labeling.rst

 6.2  Labeling:
 ----------

-Labeling the sequence based on the number of CAG repeats:
+Labeling the sequences based on the number of CAG repeats:

 - CAGcount < = 35: Normal